rudyvan/lucy_docs/eng/docs/Things.md

 	"enable_on":"when all the enable conditions succeed",
 	"freeze_off":"all of the freeze conditions fail",
 	"freeze_on":"one of the freeze conditions succeed",
-	"payload_no":"the requested payload is refused",
+	"check_ok":"the check_state thingsmethod succeeds after the set time and the input reflects the parent output", "check_fail":"the check_state thingsmethod fails after the set time and the input does not reflects the parent output", "payload_no":"the requested payload is refused",
 	"active":"when payload is non zero",
 	"inactive":"when payload is zero"}